Modeling Multivariate Time Series with Copula-linked Univariate D-vines: Estimation and Inference

-Given the parametric form of the CuDvine, there are three components to be estimated: (a) the marginal distributions $F_1^0(\cdot),\ldots, F_d^0(\cdot)$ of the $d$ component uDvines, (b) the parameters $\bfbeta_1^0,\ldots, \bfbeta_d^0$ of bivariate copulas in the $d$ component uDvines, (c) the parameter $\gamma^0$ of the cross-sectional copula\footnote{Throughout this section, we assume the cross-sectional copula $C(\cdot)$ to be a static copula with parameter $\gamma$.
-The asymptotic result for time-varying copulas is similar but more complicated and is beyond the scope of this paper.} $C(\cdot)$.
-Throughout this section, we assume that the parametric form~(i.e. the bivariate copula types for each uDvine($p_i$) and the cross-sectional copula type for $C(\cdot)$) of the CuDvine is known, and we present the properties of the two-stage MLE under the correct model specification.
+Given the parametric form of CuDvine, there are three components to be estimated: (a) the marginal distributions $F_1^0(\cdot),\ldots, F_d^0(\cdot)$ of the $d$ component uDvines, (b) the parameters $\bfbeta_1^0,\ldots, \bfbeta_d^0$ of bivariate copulas in the $d$ component uDvines, (c) the parameter $\gamma^0$ of the cross-sectional copula $C(\cdot)$.
+Throughout this section, we assume that the parametric form~(i.e. the bivariate copula types for each uDvine($p_i$) and the cross-sectional copula type for $C(\cdot)$) of CuDvine is known, and we present the properties of the two-stage MLE under the correct model specification.

 Denote $\{\bfy_t=\{y_{ti}\}_{i=1}^d\}_{t=1}^T$ as the observations of the multivariate time series.
 By differentiating (\ref{CuDvineCDF}), the conditional likelihood function of $\bfy_t$ can be obtained as